 Instructions

-- Heat oil in a wok over low heat.
-Add the diced onion and cook gently, stirring, until softened.
-Add the garlic and continue to cook slowly, stirring to prevent colouring.
+- Heat a little oil in a wok over low heat.
+Add the diced onion and cook gently until softened.
+Add the garlic and continue cooking slowly until fragrant.

 - While the onion and garlic are cooking, blend the dried shrimp and lemongrass until finely processed.
-Add the mixture to the wok and stir well, adding a small amount of oil if needed.
+Add the mixture to the wok and stir well, adding a little extra oil if required.

 - Add the Indian curry powder and Malaysian curry powder.
-Stir until fragrant, then add the satay paste and mix well.
+Stir until fragrant, then add the Jimmy Satay Paste and mix well.

-- When the mixture turns a deep brown colour, add the coconut milk and stir to combine.
-Add the chicken powder and sugar, then add the peanut butter and stir until fully incorporated.
+- Once the mixture has deepened in colour, pour in the coconut milk and stir to combine.
+Add the chicken powder, sugar, and peanut butter.
+Stir until the peanut butter has fully melted into the sauce.

-- Continue cooking until the oil separates from the satay sauce.
-Remove from heat and set the sauce aside.
+- Continue cooking gently until the oil begins to separate from the sauce.
+Remove from heat and set aside.

-- Heat a wok over high heat with oil.
-Add the velveted chicken and cook, moving constantly, until tender and cooked through.
-Add the sliced onion and shredded carrot, stir briefly, then remove from the wok and set aside.
+- Heat a clean wok over high heat with a splash of oil.
+Add the velveted beef and stir-fry until just cooked through.
+Add the sliced onion and shredded carrot and toss briefly.

 - Remove from heat and serve immediately.